-As per Faculty agreement section 2.1.9.1, with the following exceptions:
+As per Faculty agreement Article 2.1.9.1, with the following exceptions:

-1.0 All of the provisions in Article 2.1.9.1 governing Financial Exigency apply to Librarians in the same way that they apply to Faculty members.
+1.0 All of the provisions in Article 2.1.9.1 governing Financial Exigency apply to Librarians in the same way that they apply to Faculty members; the part of Article 2.1.9.1 governing Programme Redundancy does not apply to Librarians.
 Thus, when considering the case of Financial Exigency as it applies to Librarians, see Article 2.1.9.1, except where the latter uses the term 'Faculty member,' read 'Librarian,' and where 2.1.9.1 uses the terms 'Tenured' or 'Tenured Appointment,' read 'Permanent' or 'Permanent Appointment.'